nicholashc/GhostWizards/README.md

 3) remove entries when eliminated, otherwise do the same as #2
 4) at the start each culling window, sort via bubble, selection, insertion, etc.
 5) at the start each culling window: sort via merge, heap, quick, etc, and store valid cullable wizards in a fully or partially balanced tree structure
-6?) *(meta-note: unknown level of naivety) just rely on node/javascript's default `.sort()` being generally optimized for time complexity and/or the data set being small enough for this not to matter. the order of magnitude of unique wizards is unlikely to exceed 10,000 in this tournament. perhaps that's small enough to just use a naive approach without affecting user experience/api loads in a meaningful way
+6) *(meta-note: unknown level of naivety)* just rely on node/javascript's default `.sort()` being generally optimized for time complexity and/or the data set being small enough for this not to matter. the order of magnitude of unique wizards is unlikely to exceed 10,000 in this tournament. perhaps that's small enough to just use a naive approach without affecting user experience/api loads in a meaningful way
-7?) traversing the full list is only necessary if trying to display the total number of cullable wizards, and it does not actually have to be sorted, just keyed.
+7) traversing the full list is only necessary if trying to display the total number of cullable wizards, and it does not actually have to be sorted, just keyed.
 Simple search for the first valid solution could use an unsorted list.
 That's all that is required to display a boolean "is there a valid cullable wizard?" on the front end.

 ### Possible Extensions